-The National Education Policy Center (NEPC), a university research center housed at the University of Colorado Boulder School of Education, produces high-quality information in support of democratic deliberation about education policy.
-We publish original research, policy briefs, and expert third-party reviews of think tank reports.
+The National Education Policy Center (NEPC), a university research center housed at the University of Colorado Boulder School of Education, sponsors research, produces policy briefs, and publishes expert third-party reviews of think tank reports.
 NEPC publications are written in accessible language and are intended for a broad audience that includes academic experts, policymakers, the media, and the general public.
+Our mission is to provide high-quality information in support of democratic deliberation about education policy.
+We are guided by the belief that the democratic governance of public education is strengthened when policies are based on sound evidence and support a multiracial society that is inclusive, kind, and just.
 Visit us at: http://nepc.colorado.edu